Experience-Evolving Multi-Turn Tool-Use Agent with Hybrid Episodic-Procedural Memory: More Results

 \subsection{Scenarios Without an Available Training Set}

-In some scenarios, a dedicated training set for graph construction may not be available.
-In such cases, the graph must be updated online using test-time data.
-We employ an LLM-as-a-judge to determine whether each task is successfully completed, and the successful trajectories are then used to construct the graph in real time following the procedure described in Section \ref{ssec:building_graph}.
-To evaluate our method under this setting, we conduct experiments on the ACEBench multi-turn agent tasks, and report both end-to-end and process accuracy in Table~\ref{tab:acebench_results}.
-End-to-end accuracy is evaluated by comparing the instance attributes of the corresponding class with the target.
-If all attributes match exactly, Accuracy = 1; otherwise = 0.
-Process accuracy is determined by the consistency between the actual function call process and the ideal process.
-It is expressed as n/m, where m is the length of the ideal function call sequence, and n is the number of correctly matched steps.
-ACEBench contains multi-turn tasks with partially overlapping scenarios, so our dynamic graph construction approach yields notable performance improvements by enabling the agent to adaptively retrieve state-specific memories or tool dependencies.
-Notably, in this setting, we replace the original Retrieve-Top-3 related experience baseline with a Retrieve-Top-1 scheme.
-When the total number of tasks is relatively small, forcing the agent to retrieve three similar experiences often introduces irrelevant or weakly related trajectories, which can mislead decision-making and ultimately degrade performance.
-Our method also achieves performance gains even when the SIT-Graph is constructed using only a small amount of data during the online update stage.
-In contrast, ToolNet, which relies solely on tool-dependency information, exhibits a significant performance drop.
-This observation further supports that relevant prior experiences can effectively guide the agent toward correct decisions, whereas irrelevant memories may introduce noise and hinder reasoning.
+When a training set is absent, memory is updated online using test-time data following the procedure in Section \ref{ssec:building_graph}, with successful trajectories identified in real time by an LLM-based judge.
+We evaluate this setting on the ACEBench multi-turn agent tasks, reporting end-to-end and process accuracy in Table~\ref{tab:wo_training}.
+End-to-end accuracy is 1 if all target instance attributes are matched exactly, and 0 otherwise.
+Process accuracy measures alignment with the ideal function-call sequence, defined as $n/m$, where $m$ is the sequence length and $n$ is the number of correctly matched steps.
+ACEBench features multi-turn tasks with partially overlapping scenarios, where dynamic graph construction enables adaptive retrieval of state-specific memories or tool dependencies, yielding clear performance gains.
+In this setting, we replace Retrieve-Top-3 with Retrieve-Top-1, as retrieving multiple examples from a small task set often introduces weakly related trajectories that mislead decision-making.
+H-EPM remains effective with limited online memory, whereas ToolNet, which relies solely on tool dependencies, suffers a significant performance drop, highlighting that relevant prior experiences provide useful guidance while irrelevant memories introduce noise.